MicrosoftDocs/iis-docs/iis/develop/windows-web-application-gallery/how-to-create-an-app-package-supporting-both-sql-server-and-mysql.md

 msc.legacyurl: /learn/develop/windows-web-application-gallery/how-to-create-an-app-package-supporting-both-sql-server-and-mysql
 msc.type: authoredcontent
 ---
+> [!NOTE]
+> The Windows Web Application Gallery (WWAG) is being retired on July 1, 2021.
+We are no longer taking submissions via the Submission Portal.
+Please contact webpi@microsoft.com to make updates to your existing submission.

 # How to Create an App Package Supporting both SQL Server and MySQL

 by [Sunitha Muthukrishna](https://github.com/SunBuild)